linux-chenxing/linux-chenxing.org/ip/index.md

 Per-uart DMA controller.
 Present on "FUART" uarts.

-### MOVDMA
+### MOVEDMA

-MOVDMA is a new DMA controller that seems to have appeared in newer infinity parts.
+MOVEDMA is a new DMA controller that seems to have appeared in newer infinity parts.
 It seems to be used for DMA driven SPI.

 |            | u-boot | linux |